-If you are doing digital scrapbooking or card making and downloading or purchasing various supplies, you will often see some acronyms on the previews of those products.
+If you are doing digital scrapbooking get various supplies, you will often see some acronyms on the previews of those products.
 In addition, you will almost always find a document in the zip file with TOU in the filename.
 TOU means Terms of Use.
 But what the heck is that?
 What does that mean?
 And is it even important?
 Let's see that.

 Why a TOU?

 Each creator of digital products can decide what you can use their products for.
 That is their privilege, and if you want to use those supplies, you need to respect those rules.
-Although some users are obviously forbidden (like reselling as if they were yours), some are less defined and some are really in a grey area.
+Some users are obviously forbidden (like reselling as if they were yours).
+However, some are less defined and others are in a grey area.

-Designers usually will try to be as clear as they can whether you can do this or that with their supplies or not.
+Designers try to be clear whether you can do this or that with their supplies or not.

 Some people have claimed to never read those TOU and even discard the files to make room on their computer.
-In some cases, it really won't matter, especially if you ONLY use the supplies to create your own scrapbook or cards for your personal use.
+In some cases, it really won't matter.
+If you ONLY use the supplies to create your own scrapbook or cards for your personal use, you are fine.
 Yet, it might be important to keep, for other reasons, even if just in case.

 PU = Personal use

 This is the most common type of use that you will find.
-It is, in a way, the most restrictive, but if you are only creating your own layouts, for your own albums, this is not a problem.
+It is the most restrictive us, but if you are only creating your own layouts, this is not a problem.
 Most kits you buy or download are labeled as PU.
-It simply means "use it for yourself only", or for gifts from yourself (it could be for your mother-in-law, or your bowling buddies).
+It simply means "use it for yourself only", or for gifts from yourself (your mother-in-law, your bowling buddies, etc.).

 CU = Commercial use